ChristophSeelbach/C-Sharp/Exam-Prep/M4-Enumerable.md

 ## Enumerable 2

 How to make RandomGenerator enumerable (e.g. in a `foreach`).
 Please specify the required steps.
-Each present a part of the completed solutions.
+Each answer presents a part of the complete solution.

 ```C#
 class RandomGenerator {